 The cohort for a six-year extended longitudinal rate is established when four-year rates are calculated and consists of the same students.
 Although no students are added to the statewide six-year cohort, a student's status or district may change based on fifth or sixth year attendance or performance.
-The total number of students with final statuses at a campus, district, region, or the state may change between fall 2014 and fall 2016 because: (a) some students who continued high school in fall 2014 left Texas public schools by fall 2016 for reasons other than graduating, receiving General Educational Development (GED) certificates, or dropping out; and (b) some students who left Texas public schools by fall 2014 without graduating returned to Texas public schools and graduated, received GED certificates, continued high school, or dropped out by fall 2016.
+The total number of students with final statuses at a campus, district, region, or the state may change between fall 2016 and fall 2018 because: (a) some students who continued high school in fall 2016 left Texas public schools by fall 2018 for reasons other than graduating, receiving a Texas Certificate of High School Equivalency (TxCHSE), or dropping out; and (b) some students who left Texas public schools by fall 2016 without graduating returned to Texas public schools and graduated, received a TxCHSE, continued high school, or dropped out by fall 2018.
 In addition, students with changes in year of final status were added to, or removed from, relevant student groups.

-The reports show the results for the class of 2014 as of the fall after the class was expected to graduate (As of Fall 2014).
-After the cohort was followed for an additional one and two school years in which students graduated, received GEDs, or dropped out, rates were again calculated.
-These rates are shown on the next two lines (As of Fall 2015 and As of Fall 2016).
+The reports show the results for the class of 2016 as of the fall after the class was expected to graduate (As of fall 2016).
+After the cohort was followed for an additional one and two school years in which students graduated, received a TxCHSE, or dropped out, rates were again calculated.
+These rates are shown on the next two lines (As of fall 2017 and As of fall 2018).

 The Division of Research and Analysis calculates the six-year extended longitudinal rate for graduates by dividing the number of students who graduated by the fall two years after their anticipated graduation date by the number of students in the class.
 The graduation rates presented include students that graduated by means of an individual graduation committee (IGC).